 STEP BY STEP INSTRUCTIONS

 - STEP 1).
-Mash bananas in a bowl with the back of a fork until quite smooth.
+Mash bananas on a flat surface like a cutting board using a fork until quite smooth.
 A few small lumps are ok but it shouldn't be chunky.
 Mix in brown sugar until it looks syrupy.

 - STEP 2).
+Add eggs.
 Mix eggs into the banana mixture one at a time.
 Then, mix in oil and vanilla extract.

 - STEP 3).
 Whisk in baking powder, baking soda, salt and spices.
 A touch of cinnamon and nutmeg give this loaf an incredible aroma!